nerohmot/sksd/README.md

 This way the spyder-kernel runs in the anaconda environment, and connects to the `spyder-console` which is running in the `_spyder_` environment. 😇

 **NOTE:**
 > This way we don't loose any users by dropping Python2 support for `spyder` itself!
 The user is probably already programming in Python3, but he (or his company/organization) might have tools/libraries written for Python2, they work fine and just need small touch-up's from time to time.
 It is **very unlikely** that they accept a Python3 overhaul of those tools just because of the IDE!
+Using this concept, they just need to run their tools in an apporpriate environment (which they already do in any case) 😇